whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     On successful completion, the IML software will be started automatically.

-1. When the installation and restoration of the configuration is complete, connect to the Manager for Lustre service using a web browser and verify that the new version has been installed and is running.
+1. When the installation and restoration of the configuration is complete, connect to the Intel® Manager for Lustre service using a web browser and verify that the new version has been installed and is running.

 ### Create Local Repositories for the Lustre Packages

-The Manager for Lustre distribution does not include Lustre software packages.
+The Intel® Manager for Lustre distribution does not include Lustre software packages.
 These need to be acquired separately from the Lustre download server.
 The following instructions will establish the manager node as a YUM repository server for the network.
-The Manager for Lustre server is automatically configured as a web server, so it is a convenient location for the repositories.
+The Intel® Manager for Lustre server is automatically configured as a web server, so it is a convenient location for the repositories.

 An alternative strategy is to copy the repository definition from step 1 directly onto each Lustre server and client (saving the file in `/etc/yum.repos.d` on each node), and skip the other steps that follow.
 This avoids creating a local repository on the manager node, and uses the Lustre download servers directly to download packages.